denten-books/plain-text/0-chapter.md

 the lighted halls of contemporary literary and media theory can be best reached through the long and ghastly corridors of the scholar's workshop.

-Take the example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+Take the hypothetical example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
 Such a study is in peril of being misguided by theoretical models that have no basis on reality.
 It is not that theorists cannot say anything about photography without knowing its technical foundations, but rather that they can say more when they do.
 To my mind, theory must be continually checked and refined against practice, just as practice must be continually checked and refined against generalized insight.
 Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies---word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 The articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.
 Throughout, readers will be encouraged to encounter the immediate context of their reading anew: to put down the book, to lean away from the screen, and too look at these objects with strange eyes.
 In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.

-In this approach to "doing" theory, *Plain Text* joins the experimental and material "turns" steering the academy toward critical practice, especially in fields long-dominated by purely theoretical reflection.
+In this approach to "doing" theory, *Plain Text* joins the experimental and material "turns" steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
 The turn represents a generation's dissatisfaction with "armchair" philosophizing.
 Recall the burning armchair, the symbol for experimental philosophy.
 Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of